aws-exporters/ecr/README.md

 ECR repositories and images have a lot of useful information, image sizes, repository configuration, scan results...
 I'm sure there will be more.

-Information that might be useful to display in some way on team based dashboards alongside things like Kubernetes workload availability and Istio traffic metrics.
+Information that might be useful to display on team based dashboards alongside Kubernetes workload availability and Istio traffic metrics.

 ## Technical Design
-This exporter makes use of `boto3` to query ECR for repositories and images, in an attempt to be kind to the AWS APIs, results are cached and refreshed every 10 minutes (by default).
+This exporter makes use of `boto3` to query ECR for repositories and images.

+To be kind to the AWS APIs, results are cached and refreshed in the background every 10 minutes (by default).
-This is built as, and designed to run as a Docker container in Kubernetes using the underlying instance IAM role or an IRSA role.

-It uses the HTTP server provided by the `prom_client` library which exposes metrics on a given port and doesn't care about paths.

 ### Configuration
-Configuration is purely through environment variables:
+Configuration with environment variables:

 | Variable | Description | Default | Example |
 | -------- | ----------- | ------- | ------- |